insn0w/Demo/README.md

  1. Set up the GitHub Actions workflow.
  2. Optimize your workflow to reduce build time.
- 3. Push only specific versions to Docker Hub.
  4. Set up a Docker project

  The Demo repository contains a Nginx alpine image.
 You can either clone this repository, or use your own Docker project.